yujungcheng/lab-kubernetes/external-loadbalancer/README.md

 So we setup an "Haproxy" VM as load balancer and manually configure the haproxy to load balancing to cluster worker node with service's node port.

-My understanding, in perfect world, the service gets an "external IP" (or floating IP) from external load balancer and the load balancer gets and configures "backend IP (worker node IP) and port (Node Port)" from the service automatically.
+My understanding, to simulate this type in IaaS, the service gets an "external IP" (or floating IP) from external load balancer and the load balancer gets and configures "backend IP (worker node IP) and port (Node Port)" from the service automatically.

 And the "external IP" present in the service is just telling that what "external IP" from "floating IP pool" has assigned and exposed publicly for the service.
 Either configured by an external component to update or the service query the external component to update it.